debraysimon/thingpark-global-sim/docs/thingpark-global-sim-overview/thingpark-wireless-overview.md

 providers with the ability to:

-- **Connect** devices with the most optimal performance - which is critical to ensure IoT use case adoption & ROI
+- **Connect** devices with the most optimal performance - which is critical to ensure IoT use case adoption &amp; ROI
 - **Manage** the connectivity service and its underlying infrastructure efficiently
 - Guarantee the end-to-end **security** of the service they operate.